ionrock/do-qortal-node/README.md

 # Running a Qortal Node on DigitalOcean

-[Qortal](https://qortal.org) is a blockchain network that is designed for created a more distributed internet.
+[Qortal](https://qortal.org) is a blockchain network that is designed to help create a more distributed internet.
 It does have a coin that is created via minting rather using a Proof of Work system like BitCoin.

 This repository helps set up a cloud server on DigitalOcean for running the qortal "core" server.
 Qortal Core is how someone is able to participate in the network and mint coin if desired.